Interview with Koichi Futatsumata of CASE-REAL

 What advice would you give to aspiring architects?

 In this era, it is difficult to define the “ideal architect” for both young people and ourselves.
 In other words, it allows for a variety of activities that are not confined to a fixed category.
-Perhaps we are in a position to present a new way of being an architect.
+Perhaps we are in a position to be presented a new way of being an architect.
 On the other hand, whether it is architecture, interior design, product design, or even intangible software, we cannot separate ourselves from our physical experiences, remembering this is one of the key principles for designing in these rapidly changing times.

 The renovation of the park, which is part of the geopark, incorporated large curves into the flooring. © hiroshi mizusaki